eBay/nice-modal-react/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/eBay/nice-modal-react/main.svg)](https://codecov.io/github/eBay/nice-modal-react)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 This is a small, zero dependency utility to manage modals of your React application.
-It can be used with any UI libraries like Material UI, Ant.Design, Bootstrap React, etc.
+It allows you to manage modals just like managing pages with a router in React.
+It's not a React modal component but should be used with other UI libraries which provide modal components like Material UI, Ant.Design, Bootstrap React, etc.

 # Motivation
 Using modals in React is a bit frustrating.
 Think of that if you need to implement below UI: